 A note on public engagement: Throughout the process, a public engagement team will be using multiple strategies to reach a diverse set of Vermonters and have discussions about climate action generally as well as specific issues being addressed by subcommittees and the Council.
 The results of this ongoing engagement will be shared with subcommittees and the Council.
 In addition, Councilors and subcommittee members will have opportunities to attend engagement events.
 The Just Transition Subcommittee will help to orient the engagement work and assist in transmitting what is being heard.

+Additional guidance subcommittees should expect

+This document is intended as an initial, short guide for subcommittees to begin their work.
+In the coming months, subcommittees should expect additional guidance around:

+A detailed public engagement plan that will help subcommittees weave public input and diverse viewpoints into their deliberations.

+More detail around the process of prioritization and incorporating equity considerations into that prioritization.
+In addition, there will be further guidance on the level of detail subcommittees should strive for, striking the balance between a high-level policy document that shouldn’t get into implementation details, while still providing enough detail to give confidence that the plan addresses Vermont’s climate obligations under the Global Warming Solutions Act.

 Substantive areas of focus that are a priority for the Council

 The Council has expressed the following priority areas for subcommittees to focus their efforts.
 While this is an orientation, it is not intended as an exhaustive list or a limitation if subcommittee identify other areas that merit attention.

+In addition to these specific areas of focus, the revision process will include conversations among multiple subcommittees on cross-cutting issues such as workforce, education, and outreach.

 Addition detail can be found in the meeting notes from the Council’s January 29, 2024 meeting.